-Even plain trim can yield striking results when it is used generously.
-Here, molding not only frames the doorways and the base and top of the walls, but it also continues beyond, framing out beams and turning an ordinary ceiling into a real eye-catcher, even in comparison with the gorgeous flooring.
+Plain trim can yield striking results when it is used generously.
+Here, molding not only frames the doorways and the base and top of the walls, but it also continues beyond, framing out beams and turning an ordinary ceiling into a real eye-catcher.

 Wood trim can create a stately, old-world look in any home, but it can wind up looking heavy.
-Here, the wood trim runs up onto the ceiling, generating a sense of lightness.
-The trim also frames the ceiling light fixture—a quick and easy way to turn a dull expanse into a true “highlight.”
+Stick to thin wood trim, like in this room, to add warmth without overwhelming the space.
+The trim also frames the tray ceiling—a quick and easy way to turn a dull expanse into a true highlight.

 Trim It Thin

-To create a clean, modern look, use thin trim around open doorways, along the baseboard, and at the juncture of the ceiling and walls.
+To create a clean, modern look, use thin trim along the baseboard and ceiling.
 Understated trim doesn’t steal space from the room, establishing instead an airy feel.
-Paint the trim just a shade darker than the walls for a calm and classy look.
+Contrast the white trim by painting the ceiling off-white; this helps the walls feel taller.

 Trim doesn’t always have to be placed around windows—sometimes it can be put in them as well.
-If you have deep-set windows, consider trimming the insides of the frames with a material like this light wood to create a fresh, Scandinavian-style feel.
-Painting this “inside” trim with a bold color would take the room in a more whimsical, but equally modern, direction.
+If you have deep-set windows, consider trimming the insides of the frames with a material like this light wood to create a fresh, farmhouse-style feel.

 Divide and Cozy Up

 Molding doesn’t have to be attached only to doors, walls, and ceilings.
-It can also be used to add a sense of elegance to kitchen cabinets.
-Don’t be afraid to go bold—large, intricate crown moldings on top of plain cabinets can set a dramatic tone in the kitchen.
+It can also be used to add a sense of elegance—and height—to kitchen cabinets.
+Don’t be afraid to go bold—paint the mold the same color as your cabinets to make a real splash.